 - Caucasian Shepherd Dog (Ovcharka)

-Many of these extra-large dogs were bred for work and for protection, such as mastiffs and shepherds, and need good training and socialization to harness those instincts.
+Many of these extra-large dogs were bred for work and for protection, such as mastiffs and shepherds, and need good training (positive reinforcement training is always the way to go) and socialisation to harness those instincts.

 Other factors to consider before adding any of the giant dog breeds to your household include regular vet checkups for common joint issues, extra slobber, extra-large waste deposits (giant poop bags, coming right up), and their shorter-than-average lifespan.

 Whether or not you’re looking for an extra-large dog, there’s nothing better than admiring these gentle giants.
 Take a look and get to know some of the world’s biggest dog breeds.

 The Dogue de Bordeaux breed is incredibly powerful and can weigh in at almost 50kg (110 lbs).
 Though their heads are huge (in fact, they’re the largest in the canine kingdom), their kind eyes and furrowed brows make them seem approachable and sweet.
 They are indeed loyal and loving to their family, but they definitely require training to tame their stubbornness.

 This super rare breed goes way back, and is often called the “Royal Dog of Scotland”.
 Scottish Deerhounds are one of the tallest breeds, and though their size can be intimidating, they’re actually friendly and sweet—which (aside from their size) doesn’t make them the best guard dogs.
 Deerhounds are super active puppies, but they tend to mellow out as they grow older.
 Just don’t forget to keep up with their daily walks to ensure they stay healthy.